Karim797/employee-attrition-prediction/README.md

 # 🏆 Final Model Selection

-Gradient Boosting with SMOTE achieved the highest Recall score for detecting attrition cases.
+Gradient Boosting (SMOTE) achieved the highest Recall score of **0.98**, making it highly effective at detecting employee attrition cases.

-However, Logistic Regression (Tuned) was selected as the final deployed model because it provided a better balance between:
+However, **Logistic Regression (Tuned)** with an **F1-score of 0.30** and **Recall of 0.51** was selected as the final deployed model because it provided a better balance between:

 - Recall
 - F1-Score
 - Stability
-- Generalization on imbalanced data
+- Generalization performance

+This resulted in more reliable and stable overall performance on the imbalanced employee attrition dataset.

 ---